 The main problem arises with the second condition, and it is the ultimate test for a hashtag to qualify as a trademark.

 Under the Trademark Law, it isn’t easy to achieve the second condition.
-The trademarks are a “source identifier,” and the hashtags that can fulfill these criteria can qualify for registration under the Act.
+The trademarks are a “source identifier,” and the hashtags that can fulfil these criteria can qualify for registration under the Trade Marks Act.

-Analyzing section 9, we can say that unique hashtags in nature can be registered as a trademark under the Indian Trademarks Act, 1999.
-So, hashtags that fully satisfy the two essentials.
-So that hashtags which are distinctive or have become distinctive within a period can be qualified to be protected under the Trademark Act.
+Analyzing Section 9 of the Trade Marks Act, we can say that unique hashtags can be registered as a trademark.
+So, hashtags that fully satisfy the two essential requirements can be trademarked.
+The hashtags which are distinctive or have become distinctive within a period can be qualified to be protected under the Trademark Act.